pyC$^2$Ray: A flexible and GPU-accelerated Radiative Transfer Framework for Simulating the Cosmic Epoch of Reionization: Introduction

-Today, most fully numerical RT codes can be divided into two main classes: moment-based and raytracing methods.
-The former works by considering the hierarchy of angular moments of the RT equation, with some `closure relation' to limit the number of equations to be solved, and treating the radiation as a fluid \citep[e.g.][]{aubert2008radiative}.
+Today, most fully numerical RT codes can be divided into two main classes: moment-based and ray-tracing methods.
+The former works by considering the hierarchy of angular moments of the RT equation, with some `closure relation' to limit the number of equations to be solved, and treat the radiation as a fluid \citep[e.g.][]{aubert2008radiative}.
 This makes coupling to hydrodynamics natural and, from a computational perspective, has the huge benefit of being independent of the number of ionizing sources in the simulation.
 On the other hand, moment methods suffer from increased diffusion and unrealistic shadows on optically thick objects.
-A few examples of codes using moment-based methods are \texttt{OTVET} \citep{otvet}, \texttt{RAMSES-RT} \citep{Ramses-RT} and \texttt{AREPO-RT} \citep{kannan2019arepo} and although they combine N-body, hydrodynamic and radiative feedback, they tend to be computationally expensive and cannot simulate the required large volumes to model the 21-cm signal measurements \citep[e.g.][]{mertens2020improved,trott2020deep,hera2023improved}.
+A few examples of codes using moment-based methods are \texttt{OTVET} \citep{otvet}, \texttt{RAMSES-RT} \citep{Ramses-RT} and \texttt{AREPO-RT} \citep{kannan2019arepo}.
+Although they combine N-body, hydrodynamic and radiative feedback, they tend to be computationally expensive and cannot simulate the required large volumes. \cite{Iliev2014Howbig} show that we require simulations with a minimum volume size of $\sim$100 cMpc to model the 21-cm signal and cover the large field of view expected by SKA and its precursors\citep[e.g.][]{mertens2020improved, trott2020deep, hera2023improved}.
+Moreover, the small mass sources ($\sim$10$^8 M_\odot$), which are expected to drive reionization \citep[e.g.][]{nebrin2023starbursts, gelli2023quiescent, atek2024most}, are often not resolved by these simulations.